CarsonWebster/carsonwebster/content/blog/rubber-ducky-reviews-introduction.md

 ## Introduction

 ### The Web's Humble Beginnings
 Websites used to be simple.
-A little birdie once told me what before my time all the internet needed to be was the Hyper-Text-Transfer-Protocol working to share information written in simple Hyper-Text-Markup-Langauge documents.
+A little birdie once told me that before my time all the internet needed to be was the HTTP compliant to share information written in a simple HTML document.

 ### The Simple HTML Era
 Just a little bit of: